Bow-Tie Structures of Twitter Discursive Communities: Introduction

-The recent literature has extensively analysed online debate and discourse communities, focusing, from time to time, on coordinated activities in discursive communities~\cite{Becatti2019, Caldarelli2020,Bruno2021}, on the semantic network associated to the various discursive communities~\cite{Radicioni2021a,Patuelli2021, Radicioni2021b} or on their exposure to disinformation campaigns~\cite{Caldarelli2021, Mattei2021}.
 In the present paper, we tackle the analysis of the network structure of discursive communities: we collect and study 8 thematic Twitter datasets, on topics ranging from sports, to Covid-19, to political elections and immigration policies.
 Our main result is that \textit{almost all the discourse communities therein features a bow-tie structure.}\\

 \paragraph{Bow-ties} Bow-tie structures were initially introduced by Broder et al. in order to study the structure of World Wide Web (WWW)~\cite{Broder2000}.
 The authors represented WWW as a directed network in which webpages are the nodes and the hyperlinks connecting them are the edges.
 Broder et al. noticed that the network displays a huge Weakly Connected Component (WCC), i.e., the maximal subgraph in which all nodes can be reached by any other one in the same subgraph, disregarding the direction of the link.
 This WCC includes more than 75\% of all nodes.